Private Foundations vs. Community Foundations

 Obtain 501 (c)(3) status:

 This next step is a much more complex than incorporating.
 To obtain a 501 (c) (3) status, a nonprofit corporation must apply to the IRS for recognition of tax exemption by filing IRS for 1023.
 Form1023 is up to 28 pages long.
 With the required attachments, schedules and other materials that may be necessary, it is not uncommon for these submissions to the IRS to be more than 50 pages.
 It is a thorough examination of the organization’s governing structure, purpose and planned programs.
-The IRS is looking to make sure that the organization is formed to exclusively 501 (c) (3) purposes and that its programs are designed to fulfil these stated purposes.
+The IRS is looking to make sure that the organization is formed to exclusively 501 (c) (3) purposes and that its programs are designed to fulfill these stated purposes.
 In addition, the IRS is looking closely for conflicts of interests and the potential for the benefit to insiders, both possible grounds for denial.

 State compliance issues: